-If the department does not make a decision about an AEP variation application within 60 days, the department is taken to have decided not to approve the variation.
-The exporter then has the right to apply to the Secretary for reconsideration of the decision.
+If the department does not make a decision about an AEP variation application within 120 calendar days (or an extended period if further information is requested from the applicant), the department is taken to have decided not to approve the variation.
+The holder of the AEP then has the right to apply to the Secretary for reconsideration of the decision.
 The exporter is also entitled to apply to the Administrative Appeals Tribunal for review of the decision.